dgaydukov/cert-aws/files/sa.md

 ###### Low Level Protocols
+* ICMP (Internet Control Message Protocol) - located at network layer - error reporting and query service.
+Ping command use ICMP echo to determine availability of some destination
 * Mac address - unique address of every network device, consists of 48 bits (12 symbols), first 24 - set by IEEE, another 24 - by manufacturer (example: 005555.001234).
 * ARP (Address Resolution Protocol) - used to discover link layer address (mac-address) associated with given network layer address (ip-address).
 For for IPv4.
 You can play with in in linux by `arp --help`.
 * NDP (Neighbor Discovery Protocol) - same as ARP, only for IPv6